-Quarter-based Programs: After the three-day cancellation period, students in quarter-based programs who officially withdraw from the institution prior to the end of the institution's official drop/add period will be dropped from enrollment, and all monies paid will be refunded.
+Quarter-based Programs: After the cancellation period, students in quarter-based programs who officially withdraw from The School prior to the end of The School's official add/drop period will be dropped from enrollment, and all monies paid will be refunded.

-Modular Programs: Although there is no drop/add period in modular programs, students who officially withdraw within the first five class days will be dropped, and all monies paid will be refunded.
+Modular Programs: Although there is no add/drop period in modular programs, for students who officially withdraw within the first five class days, all monies paid will be refunded.